mwilliamson/java-couscous/README.md

   just the simple name of the class, with an integer ID if the codebase has more than one type of the same name?

-* Treat boxed primitives the same as the raw primitives.

 * Handle boxing/unboxing when overriding method in supertype with more/less specific return types/arguments.
 For instance, if an interface defines a method that returns `Object`, then a subtype may override that method